DSAISummerCamp/dscamp_public/Introduction to Data Science/README.md

 Step 2 (60 mins): Demo: steps to mount github and google drive, usage of google colab from google drive

-Step 3 (30 mins): open "style_transfer.ipynb" in google colab, and go over the code for style transfer.
+Step 3 (optional, 30 mins): open "style_transfer.ipynb" in google colab, and go over the code for style transfer.
 Ask the students to generate their own pictures using the provided code.

+Step 4 (optional): go over the other slides in this folder